-Much of Sofia Coppola’s film is set here.
+Much of Sofia Coppola’s 2010 movie is set in the Chateau.
 Actor Johnny Marco (Stephen Dorff) kills time living at Chateau Marmont.
 Like most Sofia Coppola movies, this one takes its time to unfold the story.
 That means we see plenty of time in his rooms, the corridors and more.
 The movie poster features the two lead characters, poolside at the Chateau.

 La Property site Curbed details that room 59 is where most of the scenes were filmed.

 La La Land – Damien Chazelle (2016)

 The whole movie is like a love letter to Los Angeles and Jazz.
 Mia’s home – five years later.
 Chateau Marmont features on screen at the end of the film, we see Mia enjoying her new home, a Chateau villa.
 You only see a few seconds but, for me, it was a perfect nod to another piece of LA history.